KartikChinda/flareway/steps.md

         2. Adding in the API route where this needs to be sent.
 Checking it up on prisma studio by running npx prisma studio.

 3. Creating the API route to fetch students, and then the frontend for displaying our students.
+Frontend mei then you make a card for each student.

 --- IF YOU DONT WANT TO ADD THE WALL, JUST ADD SOCIALS.
 KEEP THIS FOR THE LAST, DEPENDING ON THE TIME SAVED.